 It’s even more of a bargain when you start using it and seeing just how it performs compared to other guns in that price range.

-While avid hunters may dream of someday owning a Benelli, this shotgun is a great stopgap.
+While avid hunters may dream of someday owning a Benelli, this is a great stopgap.

-It’s a versatile, reliable weapon that is perfect for beginners to learn on, and also an enjoyable, accurate shooter for experienced pros.
+It’s a versatile, reliable weapon that is perfect for beginners to learn on, and also an enjoyable, accurate shooter for experienced pros to use.

-It’s likely that someday you will want to upgrade to a better gun, but for a little while, Stoeger may be your favorite brand.
+It’s likely that someday you will want to upgrade to a better gun, but for a little while, Stoeger may become your favorite brand.

-It might even find a place in your gun cabinet for years to come, occasionally being pulled out for a spin in favor of your expensive Beretta.
+It might even find a place in your gun cabinet for years to come, occasionally being pulled out from time to time in favor of your expensive Beretta.